Instrumental Music

 String Resources

-This page is a references for Mr. Blostein's orchestra students.
+This page is a references for Mr. Blostein's orchestra and lesson students.
 The links and information below should serve as a reference for purchases, ideas, and technique.

 Throughout the year, we will be working on (in no particular order) scale knowledge, shifting ability, bow control, speed and overall technique.
 To that end, students will work on lesson materials designed to help them improve in each of these areas, at an ability level appropriate to each student.